rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 - [Configuration for Storage Classes in Azure](#configuration-for-storage-classes-in-azure)
   <!-- /TOC -->

-  # Changes in Rancher v2.6.1

-RKE2 Windows Implementation

-When provisioning a new Windows cluster, there is a new registration command that allows the user to select "Windows", and then presents the user with the appropriate options to configure the custom cluster.
-Only Windows worker nodes may be registered.

   # Changes in Rancher v2.6

 _Tech Preview_

 Rancher v2.6 introduces provisioning for [RKE2](https://docs.rke2.io/) clusters directly from the Rancher UI.
 RKE2, also known as RKE Government, is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.

 The RKE2 provisioning tech preview also includes installing RKE2 on Windows clusters.
+When provisioning a new Windows cluster, users can select "Windows" and then choose the appropriate options to configure the custom cluster under the Cluster Management page.
+Only Windows worker nodes may be registered.

 Windows features for RKE2 include:

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI